 As part of a Diploma course, this unit requires a commitment to reading and pre-class preparation.
-Coursework will be in the form of two assignments weighted 20/80 to a total of 3,500 - 4,000 words overall.

 Students will be encouraged to read set texts, participate in class discussion, and familiarise themselves with the history and artists discussed during the unit, through independent research.